 I use Stonehenge printmaking paper and you can see what they are if you follow the link.
 25 sheets last me a year or two depending of what I create, and I like their texture close to Arches papers.
 (I used to live near Arches, the town in France where they still produce this paper, and it was possible to get them on a bargain at the time!).

-7: Choosing your press
+7: Relief printing techniques: choosing your press

 The choice of your press will mainly depend on the size of the prints you plan to make, whether you want to use many blocks or just one, and your budget.